 /// Our Take

 Many organizations confuse "delivery excellence" with "shipping fast."
-But speed without quality isn't excellence—it's technical debt accumulating.
-And quality without speed isn't excellence either—it's over-engineering.
+But speed without quality isn't excellence - it's technical debt accumulating.
+And quality without speed isn't excellence either - it's over-engineering.

 True delivery excellence requires balance across all dimensions.
 The DORA metrics framework captures this well: deployment frequency and lead time measure speed, while change failure rate and MTTR measure stability.
 You need all four.

-The Four Pillars of Delivery Excellence
+What Are the Four Pillars of Delivery Excellence?

 Pillar 1: Flow Efficiency